It feels odd to talk about business opportunities in Africa in 2019.

 For example, Stripe and Visa, two global payments giants, were part of the investment deal in Paystack, a promising 3-year old Nigerian digital payments startup.
 Other interesting investors in this emerging industry include Goldman Sachs, Y Combinator, Partech, Omidyar Network, and China’s Tencent.

-As the fever for fintech in Africa continues to grip local and international investors, the industry will very likely remain one of the top business opportunities in Africa to watch this year.
+As the fever for fintech in Africa continues to grip local and international investors, the industry will very likely remain one of the most lucrative business and investment opportunities in Africa to watch this year.

 Photo credit: Quartz Africa